PennLINC/aslprep/docs/faq.rst

 A new version of *ASLPrep* has been published, when should I upgrade?
 ----------------------------------------------------------------------
-We follow a philosophy of releasing very often, although the pace is slowing down with the maturation of the software.
+We follow a philosophy of releasing updates very often, although the pace is slowing down with the maturation of the software.
 It is very likely that your version gets outdated over the extent of your study.
 If that is the case (an ongoing study), then we discourage changing versions.
-In other words, **the whole dataset should be processed with the same version (and same container build if they are being used) of *ASLPrep*.**
+In other words, **the whole dataset should be processed with the same version (and, if applicable, the same container build) of *ASLPrep*.**

 On the other hand, if the project is about to start, then we strongly recommend using the latest version of the tool.

-In any case, if you can find your release listed as *flagged* in `this file of our repo <https://github.com/pennlinc/ASLPrep/blob/master/.versions.json>`__, then please update as soon as possible.
+In any case, if you find your release listed as *flagged* in `this file of our repo <https://github.com/pennlinc/ASLPrep/blob/master/.versions.json>`__, then please update as soon as possible.

 I'm running *ASLPrep* via Singularity containers - how can I troubleshoot problems?
 ------------------------------------------------------------------------------------
-We have extended `this documentation <singularity.html>`__ to cover some of the most frequent issues other Singularity users have been faced with.
+We have extended `this documentation <singularity.html>`__ to cover some of the most frequent issues other Singularity users have faced.
-Generally, users have found it hard to `get TemplateFlow and Singularity to work together <singularity.html#singularity-tf>`__.
+Generally, users have found it difficult to `get TemplateFlow and Singularity to work together <singularity.html#singularity-tf>`__.

 What is *TemplateFlow* for?
 ---------------------------
-*TemplateFlow* enables *ASLPrep* to generate preprocessed outputs spatially normalized to a number of different neuroimaging templates (e.g. MNI).
+*TemplateFlow* enables *ASLPrep* to generate preprocessed outputs spatially normalized to a number of different neuroimaging templates (e.g., MNI).
 For further details, please check `its documentation section <spaces.html#templateflow>`__.

 .. _tf_no_internet:

 How do you use TemplateFlow in the absence of access to the Internet?
 ---------------------------------------------------------------------
-This is a fairly common situation in :abbr:`HPCs (high-performance computing)` systems, where the so-called login nodes have access to the Internet but compute nodes are isolated, or in PC/laptop enviroments if you are travelling.
+This is a fairly common situation in :abbr:`HPC (high-performance computing)` systems, where the so-called login nodes have access to the Internet but compute nodes are isolated, or in PC/laptop enviroments if you are travelling.
 *TemplateFlow* will require Internet access the first time it receives a query for a template resource that has not been previously accessed.
-If you know what are the templates you are planning to use, you could prefetch them using the Python client.
+If you know which templates you are planning to use, you could pre-fetch them using the Python client.
 To do so, follow the next steps.

   1. By default, a mirror of *TemplateFlow* to store the resources will be